allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 volumes of training data and the need for efficient turnaround of machine learning projects.
 Consequently, we need a different approach for handling corrupted training data, i.e. ML models robust to label noise.

-In the context of this blog post, we define robustness as the model's ability to efficiently learn in the presence of corrupted training data.
+In the context of this blog post, we define robustness as the model’s ability to efficiently learn in the presence of corrupted training data.
 In other words, a robust model can recover the correct training signal and ignore the noise, so that it does not overfit to the corrupted traning set and can generalise during prediction.
 A major challenge in this regard is the difficulty to estimate the proportion of label noise in real-world data.
 As such,